DMV

 MEDICAL OR VISION CONDITIONS AND DRIVING

-If driving isn’t an option due to a temporary or permanent medical or vision-related condition, or you’re ineligible to drive due to a medical or vision-related sanction on your driving record, we’re here to help ease the challenges associated with identity and mobility.
+If driving isn’t an option or you lost your driving privileges due to a medical or vision-related condition, we're here to help with the challenges of identity and mobility.

 There are transportation options available, many at reduced costs, to help you get where you need to go.
-Below is information related to driving eligibility as well as alternative transportation options.
+Below is information about driving eligibility as well as alternative transportation options.

 RENEWING A DRIVER’S LICENSE WITH A MEDICAL OR VISION-RELATED REQUIREMENT